Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 For more great machines, you’ll want to check out our Nespresso Lattissima Pro review.
 Alternatively, you might like our comparison article on BUNN NHS vs GR coffee makers.

 A prosumer espresso machine works much like a commercial espresso machine.
 It connects directly to your home’s water supply but may also have a water reservoir that you can use if you don’t have a direct hookup.
 Connecting directly to your home’s water line gives you a consistent water source, making for a better espresso shot.
 They also contain built-in filters, so the water is clean and pure.

 The rotary pump ramps up pressure quickly so that it will be ideal for extraction, which is critical for good espresso.
+Plus, you can pair it up with the leading coffee for your espresso machine.
 It can achieve a minimum of 9 bars of pressure, often creating up to 15 bars of pressure.
 Each dedicated boiler heats the water to an ideal 200 degrees for brewing and 212 for steaming.

 A PID controller will help you control the temperature more accurately and may even double as a shot timer so you’ll know exactly when to pull the shot.
 These controllers manage the heat to prevent inconsistencies, leading to a poor taste in your espresso.